 The Amhara tribe that occupies the northern part of Ethiopia is one rich in culture.
 The tradition of the tribe can be traced back to the time of Menelik I who was the son of King Solomon.
 The tribe is among those that upheld their traditions and culture to date.

 Zulu, one of South Africa’s official languages, is the second largest language among the Bantus.
 Together with Shona, they form the most massive Bantu speakers in South Africa.
 Most people that speak Zulu live towards the eastern side of South Africa.
-One of the features of the language is the click sound.
+One of the features of the tribes language is the click sound.
 They talk this way as a result of the influence of the Khoisans who are known for the click sounds.

 The Zulu tribe is one of the Bantu speakers in the South African region.
 The tribe is the largest community in South Africa.
 Other Zulus can also be found in Zambia, Zimbabwe, and Tanzania.
 Most of the Zulus are Christians.
 They also have traditional beliefs that they still cherish to date.